Protect your creative work by registering copyright

 The Internet is not an image bank which can be used with impunity.
 There are laws that govern image copyright.

+This terminology is the English equivalent of the expression: photo copyright.
 Copyright is governed by two laws: one dated 11 March 1957 and the other dated 3 July 1986.
 Both are registered in the Intellectual Property Code.
 The author is an individual person who creates a work of the mind, in this case, a photograph.

 Copyrighted photos are marked with the symbol ©, the year of publication and the photographer’s name.